QIDSOD/QIDSOD-documentation/README.md

 * We have begun to curate a corpus of relevant literature, based on the [intersection](https://tools.wmflabs.org/scholia/topics/Q5227350,Q95612615,Q1331926,Q4417999,Q84263196,Q202864,Q88434121,Q87745177,Q10538943,Q88835036,Q1149776,Q309901,Q29032648,Q45933174,Q1460420,Q1252988,Q50410669,Q1128437,Q29056927,Q12184,Q182672,Q901464,Q45881698,Q525512,Q192995,Q764527,Q609748,Q2725393,Q59485450,Q17076801) of literature on a range of subjects related to the project (the page might take a minute to render, as it is based on live queries).
 * In parallel, we are assembling a [list of publications](bibliography.md) that zoom in on selected aspects of our planned research.

+## Decision networks

+Outbreak dynamics are determined by a combination of factors, including decisions by different stakeholders within or associated with the affected populations.
+In order to describe the network of their collective decisions, we will consider different kinds of stakeholders in the context of the actions they may or may not take, how decisions related to these actions are informed by data, and how the actions affect outbreak dynamics.